Internet-of-People/iop-ts/packages/hydra-plugin/README.md

-# Hydra Morpheus Plugin
+# Hydra DAC (Project Morpheus) Plugin

-This is the Morpheus plugin for the Hydra Blockchain.
+This is the DAC plugin for the Hydra Blockchain.

 ## Table of Contents <!-- omit in toc -->